abrar-fahim/mega-man/README.md

 * Press the "x" key to shoot fire bullets
 * Press the "z" key to attack with your glorious sword

+### Post-Game
+* Once someone is dead, Clicking on the Restart button on both clients restarts the game!